FUEL-Project/fuxploider-NG/README.md

 - Added file upload path traveral exploit
 - Added file upload path race condition exploit
 - Added dangerous file extension replacement exploit

+The original version of Fuxploider is available at: https://github.com/almandin/fuxploider

+# Notice for reviewers

+This README and parts of the repository will be extended with more documentation upon the acceptance of the paper.
+The brevity is for anonymity reasons.

+We will publish our improved version in adherence with Fuxploider's license upon the acceptance of the paper.